Two days for cost reduction, risk minimization and shorter product delivery time

 The list of things you can gain by proceeding the ultimate workshops prior to the development phase.

 - Budget safety – you will end up with the end of the workshop with a coherent product roadmap in your hand.
 At that point, you can ask any Dev team to estimate the workload needed to make your idea come true.
 What is more, the precise timeline gives you more control over the budget.

 - Reduced project risk – Keep in mind that development is an iterative process!
 If you start at the wrong point, it will take more time.
 What is more, after the workshop you and the dev team know what to build in order to achieve project goals.
 It reduces the risk of developing difficult to deploy products.

 - Shorter delivery time – The team understands what is the core functionality of your product and starts development with these priorities.
 Effect?
 You can deliver the real business value after the first sprint, you don’t have to wait for the final product release.

 - Well-thought-out UX – customer-centric approach of the workshop puts the final user in the center of all the layout decisions.
 It helps you to avoid time-consuming and expensive changes in more advanced stages of development.

 Remember that basically, your software product consists of at least three pillars: business, technology, and design.
 Make sure you will gather the representatives of all of these fields in one room.
-It is a very fundamental step without which you will be playing a losing game.
+This is a very fundamental step by which you can create a real product strategy.
+Without this step, you will be playing a losing game.